 And if you’re looking for something a bit more adventurous, head over to the Illawara Fly Tree Top Walk or hike over to Macquarie Pass Jump Rock.
 This 30 minute hike will bring you to the most beautiful swimming spot, with jumping platforms included.
 Just be careful if you decide to jump in.

-By Bus: It takes about 3hr with a combo of bus and train
+How to get to Jamberoo from Sydney By Car: It takes between 1h30m-2h to drive there By Bus: It takes about 3hr with a combo of bus and train

 We also love mooching around the shops in Bowral and recommend visiting Lancelot Hill Antique shop on the main street which is amazing.
 We used to visit a lot of antique stores in England, and this one matches the quality of them easily.

+How to get to Sunnataram Forest Monastery By Car: It takes about 2 hours to drive there.
 By Public Transport: It takes between 2-3 hours to get there with a combo of buses and trains.

 Just a three hour drive south of Sydney lies Jervis Bay.
 If you’ve not heard of Jervis Bay yet, you’ll want to know about it because it’s one of the most stunning beach towns you’ll come across near to Sydney.

-Jervis Bay is a fantastic day trip from Sydney, that you’ll be coming back time and time again.
+Jervis Bay is a fantastic day trip from Sydney, you’ll be coming back time and time again.

+How to get to Jervis Bay from Sydney By Car: It takes 3 hours to drive there.
 By Public Transport: Unfortunately there’s no public transport to Jervis Bay from Sydney 🙁

-We’ve tried and tested all 18 best hikes in Sydney mentioned in this post.
+If you’re looking to get out and explore more hidden gems in Sydney, you’ll find some of them in our 18 best hikes in Sydney guide.
 These hikes are some of the best secluded places near Sydney and if we mentioned them all in this post, it would go on forever.
 So take your time, check out this post and start planning your day trips from Sydney.